 The IEP team develops a written education plan called an IEP.
 The IEP is based on the results of the evaluation.
-Required members include at least one regular education teacher of the child (if the child is, or may be, participating in the regular education environment), at least one special education teacher, or where appropriate, at least one special education provider, a local educational agency, the child, whenever appropriate, or beginning at age 16.
+Required members include at least one regular education teacher of the child (if the child is, or may be, participating in the regular education environment), at least one special education teacher, or where appropriate, at least one special education provider, a local educational agency, the child, whenever appropriate, or beginning at age 14.
 Parents may agree, in writing, to excuse a team member or members.

 An IEP describes a student's current educational levels, goals, objectives (when required), and the individualized programs and services that the student will receive.
-IEP's are reviewed on an annual basis.
+IEPs are reviewed on an annual basis.
 The IEP team will make decisions about the type of services, the level of intervention, and the location of intervention.
 Types of services include:

-- 1. Autistic support
+- Autistic Support

-- 2. Blind and Visually Impaired Support
+- Blind and Visually Impaired Support

-- 3. Deaf and Hard of Hearing Support
+- Deaf and Hard of Hearing Support

-- 4. Emotional Support
+- Emotional Support

-- 5. Learning Support
+- Learning Support

-- 6. Life Skills Support
+- Life Skills Support

-- 7. Multiple Disabilities Support
+- Multiple Disabilities Support

-- 8. Physical Support
+- Physical Support

-- 9. Speech and Language Support
+- Speech and Language Support